zczl929/zczl929/README.md

-### Hello, I'm sj 👋
+### Hello, I'm Seojeong 👋

 I'm an aspiring data scientist with a strong foundation in computer science and statistics.
-I studied for my Undergraduate at University College London.
+I studied for my undergraduate at University College London.
-Here you'll find:

-## Quick facts about me
-- MSc Statistics student at Imperial College London
-- BSc Computer Science graduate from UCL
-- Looking for a data scientist role in London
-- Interested in data analysis, AI, and applied statistics

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/seojeong-hong-933973256).